Data protection

 Not all physical security solutions on the market are built to support cybersecurity and privacy best practices.
 Some older, disparate systems weren’t designed to meet the various regulatory requirements and frameworks.

 If ongoing compliance with these regulations is top of mind, choosing a unified physical security platform designed with cybersecurity and privacy in mind can help.
-Other factors such as deployment models and responsible AI practices can help you advance toward your compliance goals.
+Other factors such as deployment models and Responsible AI practices can help you advance toward your compliance goals.

 Here’s how: